-A good Hardshell Jacket protects against the weather, is breathable and allows to wear insulation in layers.
+A good Hardshell Jacket protects against the weather, is breathable, and allows for several layers of insulation underneath it.

 Dressing in layers has proven to work best in winter.
 Select three or more layers of clothing that can effectively transport moisture away from the body while at the same time keeping body heat in.

 The first layer should consist of functional underwear.
 It wicks moisture away from the body passing it on to the next layer.
 Cotton underwear is not that suitable as it absorbs and retains moisture and forms a clammy layer which may not only feel uncomfy but cools the body too.
 Synthetic fibers such as polypropylene or polyamide do not retain moisture.
 Functional underwear should fit snugly to the body to be for optimal benefit.